jgerlitz/WetlandIdentification/index.md

 Wetlands are crucial nutrient removal sites and ecosystems.
 They help reduce the amount of nitrates that end up in the Gulf of Mexico , which is important for decreasing the size of the hypoxic, otherwise known as deadzone, found in the Gulf of Mexico.
 Protection of our Nation's wetlands fall under the Clean Water Act (CWA), the Protection of Wetlands executive order, and are defined in the Waters of the United States (WOTUS).
 Because wetlands are a protected resource, the Iowa DOT is tasked with identifying and mitigating the damage to them during construction projects, which can be a tedious task.

 The current Iowa DOT process as described in their "Office of Location and Environment Manual" can be seen below.
-The part of the process I'm aiming to automate is
+The part of the process I'm aiming to automate is the "Preform Wetland Determination and Delineation" step.
+Currently, following the US Army Corps of Engineers wetland delineation process, the DOT looks at dominant vegetation, hydric soils, and indicators of wetland hydrology to delineate wetlands, which requires trips to be taken to the potential wetland sites.
+These wetland sites exist throughout the state, making it a arduous task to have to repeately go to potential wetlands sites, especially if said sites end up not being wetlands in the first place.

 ![DOT Wetland Delineation and Mitigation Process](/wetland-identification/dot-wetland-process.PNG)

 ## Project Objective

-The final objective of this project is to create an ArcGIS toolbox that can take in county wide DEM data and show where wetlands would be located.
+The final objective of this project is to create an ArcGIS toolbox that can take in DEM data and show where wetlands would be located to decrease the number of site visits that need to be made.

 ## Project Workflow